is part of the Global Exhibitions Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

-Deepa Narwani, Informa Life Sciences Exhibitions, Dubai, UAE
+By Deepa Narwani, Informa Life Sciences Exhibitions, Dubai, UAE, 16 January 2017

 The field of laboratory medicine has undergone numerous changes over the last few years.
 Automation has become an essential part of today’s lab as it allows for high volumes of testing at a much faster rate.
 As a result, pathologists are able to make steady progress by using new tools, instruments and systems that can prepare samples as well as run experiments, and analyse results.
 Automation offers streamlined solutions for lab procedures and has a number of benefits such as increased productivity, reduced errors, improved workflow coverage and enhanced data quality.
 Further, automation solutions have now started to extend their footprints into other areas of the lab such as microbiology and molecular diagnostics.

 Dr. Basel Altrabulsi, Medical Director, National Reference Laboratory (NRL), Abu Dhabi, says that even though in the past, local, academic, and specialised testing laboratories processed most tests, nowadays centralised testing uses advanced technology as well as global operations to concentrate clinical tests in a single, central laboratory.
 He adds, “the central lab core is consistency.”

 The role of central labs has become quite critical to efficiently managing patients and labs are able to deliver quality data, speed and flexibility to complete projects on time and on budget.
 Central lab testing offers ‘combinable data’, generated from the same analytic method platform to correlate and standardise results.
 The end product will therefore be similar regardless of the facility it came from.